This post is a public service announcement to protect the most fragile among us. Don’t try this at home.

 As an example of advanced photography techniques, this baby was fully supported the entire time.
 That’s right, Mom’s hand never left the back of her head/neck.
 I removed the supporting arm using Photoshop.

 It should be pretty obvious that this one required some post processing “magic” to complete.
-It wouldn’t be safe to dangle a baby in the air like this, especially over water.
+It wouldn’t be safe to dangle a baby in the air like this.
 I used advanced photography techniques to create this image, too.
+Baby stayed in the safety of my posing surface the entire time, and she never left the ground and was never unsupported.

 Can we all just agree that suspending a baby from any height would not be safe?
 Okay, good!
 I photographed baby and the swing separately and digitally combined the two images to create this final photo.
 To clarify, baby never left the ground.